Q. What is Cisco DNA Center?

 Q. What is group-based policy analytics?

 A. Group-based policy analytics discovers activities between endpoints, groups, and applications and uses AI/ML to model groups and policies.
-It will submit candidate groups, contracts, and policies for authoring and enabling on the network.
-It’s AI/ ML engine models segmentation outcomes in order to facilitate complex network policy assignments.
+It submits candidate groups, contracts, and policies for authoring and enabling on the network.
+The AI/ ML engine models segmentation outcomes to facilitate complex network policy assignments.
 This better equips IT teams to test and model segmentation policies and their effect on network performance.

 Q. Why are analytics needed to create and optimize policy?

 A. The complexity of creating and managing network policies in today’s immense networks cannot be underestimated.
-The AI/ML powered analytical engine can solve for the complex combination of priorities between application, services, and access within the limited resources in your network. – For example, imagine a hospital with 10,000 connected IoT healthcare devices in 700 categories (this is not uncommon).
+The AI/ML powered analytical engine can solve for the complex combination of priorities between application, services, and access within the limited resources in your network.
+For example, imagine a hospital with 10,000 connected IoT healthcare devices in 700 categories, which is not uncommon.
 That means we need to create 700 groups to support the different policies for each category of IoT device.
 We also need groups for users (doctors, nurses, supervisors, finance, patients, etc.).
-Recall the example of the Rubik’s cube above – imagine a Rubik’s cube with 700+ sides.
+Imagine a Rubik’s cube with 700+ sides.
 How do you design the policies for each group, understanding that improving one group’s application QoS can be detrimental to another group or service?
 This is the kind of math-intensive puzzle for which analytics with AI/ ML is perfectly served.
 Group-based policy analytics can crunch the numbers for all 700+ groups and create “candidate groups” with predefined policies.
 Then it can TEST these candidate groups simultaneously to verify functionality.
 No other IBN controller offers this powerful capability today.

-Q. How does Cisco DNA Assurance play a role in policies?
+Q. How does Cisco DNA Center assurance capabilities play a role in policies?

-A. Cisco DNA Assurance is looking to see that users and endpoints have the network experience that is defined in their group policies.
+A. Cisco DNA assurance capabilities are looking to see that users and endpoints have the network experience that is defined in their group policies.
 If they don’t, why?
-Assurance will display the top issues that are negatively effecting users and endpoints and offer guided remediation (with click-through solutions) for each issue.
-This allows even Level-1 support technicians to verify that the network polices that ensure business requirements are being met.
+Assurance displays the top issues that are negatively affecting users and endpoints and offers guided remediation with click-through solutions for each issue.
+This allows even Level-1 support technicians to verify that the network polices are ensuring that business requirements are being met.

 Q. What is “AI endpoint analytics” and what is its function in network policy?

-A. Cisco AI endpoint analytics is a feature in Cisco DNA Center that can identify new endpoint clients (cameras, machines, and other IoT devices) as they are connected to the network in order to determine (1) if they are authorized, (2) what profile they should have, and (3) what policies should be applied to this profile.
-AI endpoint analytics implements DPI (packet inspection) and other analytic methods to identify endpoint clients upon accessing the network.
-Then it uses AI/ ML to place them into logical groups so that policies can be assigned based on the endpoint requirements.
+A. Cisco AI endpoint analytics is a feature in Cisco DNA Center that can identify new endpoint clients, such as cameras, machines, and other IoT devices, as they are connected to the network.
+This feature determines if these endpoint clients are authorized, what profile they should have, and what policies should be applied to this profile.
+AI endpoint analytics implements Deep Packet Inspection (DPI) and other analytic methods to identify endpoint clients that are accessing the network, then it uses AI/ ML to place them into logical groups so that policies can be assigned based on the endpoint requirements.
 This feature greatly facilitates onboarding and provisioning IoT endpoints in larger facilities, such as hospitals and manufacturing plants.
 It provides immediate identification of unauthorized endpoints connecting to the network.

 Q. How does the User Defined Network solution work?

 A. A student is able to register his or her devices while at home or anywhere through the User Defined Network application.
-This registration is brought to the organization’s shared network such as a university network via the UDN Cloud Service.
-From there the data is transitioned to the university and thanks to Cisco DNA Center/ISE/and Catalyst hardware, a separate partition is created for each end user.
+This registration is brought to the organization’s shared network such as a university network through the UDN Cloud Service.
+From there the data is transitioned to the university and thanks to Cisco DNA Center, ISE, and Catalyst hardware, a separate partition is created for each end user.
 Aside from sending the initial email instructions and going through the network’s workflow on Cisco DNA Center, the IT department is pretty much out of the picture.

 Q. What makes the User Defined Network so unique?

-Q. What are the key principles that enable Cisco DNA Automation to deliver more effective end-to-end network automation?
+Q. What are the key principles that enable Cisco DNA Center automation capabilities to deliver more effective end-to-end network automation?

-A. To provide a more effective end-to-end network automation tool, Cisco DNA automation supports five principles of automation—visibility, intent, deployment, management, and extensibility:
+A. To provide a more effective end-to-end network automation tool, Cisco DNA Center automation capabilities supports five principles of automation—visibility, intent, deployment, management, and extensibility:

 ● Visibility enables users to see what devices are connected to their infrastructure, and which configurations are resident on these devices.